Existence of corotating and counter-rotating vortex pairs for active scalar equations

 \begin{remark} As we shall see later, we can unify the formalism leading to the existence of corotating patches with the point vortex model.
-The latter one is obtained when $\EE=0$ in which case we find the classical result which says that two point vortices at distance $2d$ and with the same magnitude rotate uniformly about their center with the angular velocity $ \Omega_{sing}=\frac{\alpha C_\alpha}{\pi(2d)^{2+\alpha}}\cdot$ However when they have opposite signs they are exhibit a uniform translating motion with the speed $ U_{sing}=\frac{\alpha C_\alpha }{\pi(2d)^{1+\alpha}}\cdot$ \end{remark} Next we shall sketch the basic ideas used to prove the main result.
+The latter one is obtained when $\EE=0$ in which case we find the classical result which says that two point vortices at distance $2d$ and with the same magnitude rotate uniformly about their center with the angular velocity $ \Omega_{sing}^\alpha=\frac{\alpha C_\alpha}{\pi(2d)^{2+\alpha}}\cdot$ However when they have opposite signs they exhibit a uniform translating motion with the speed $ U_{sing}^\alpha=\frac{\alpha C_\alpha }{\pi(2d)^{1+\alpha}}\cdot$ \end{remark} Next we shall sketch the basic ideas used to prove the main result.
 We will just restrict the discussion to the corotating pairs for Euler equations since the proofs for the remaining cases follow the same lines but with much more involved computations.
 The proof relies on the desingularization of point vortex pairs combined with the implicit function theorem.
-To be more precise, we first formulate the equations governing the corotating vortex pairs and as we shall see later in \mbox{Section \ref{st-vor}} more details.
+We first formulate the equations governing the corotating vortex pairs using the complex variable, and we shall see later in \mbox{Section \ref{st-vor}} more details.
 However, we think that at this stage it is convenient to sketch the arguments needed to get the contour dynamics equations of the boundary.
 Let $D_1$ and $D_2$ be two disjoint simply connected domains and $a,b$ be two non vanishing real numbers.
 Then the initial datum